 Have an open mind

 Think about it as exposing yourself to new experiences rather than just viewing artwork – my motto is to try anything at least once, which has made for some really interesting experiences.
 In Prague, I went to see two types of performances that the Czechs are famous for: the traditional opera Don Giovanni and a blacklight theatre show by Laterna Magika called Wonderful Circus.
-I expected to be bored by the former and wowed by the latter, but was wrong on both counts – the opera was surprisingly engaging and I found blacklight theatre a snooze, so you honestly never know!
+I expected to be bored by the former and wowed by the latter, but was wrong on both counts – the opera was surprisingly engaging and I found blacklight theatre a snooze and kinda trippy, so you honestly never really know until you try.

 Step out of your shoes